Televisions

 Do not put televisions and other electronics in your curbside recycling.

 In Ohio, there is no ban on placing televisions and electronics in the regular trash but recycling options do exist.
-Best Buy stores will recycle tube TVs (up to 28”), flat panel TVs (LCD, plasma, LED, smaller than 50") and portable TVs for a $25 fee per item.
-Many other types of electronics equipment are free.
+Best Buy stores will recycle tube TVs (up to 28”), flat panel TVs (LCD, plasma, LED, smaller than 50"), and portable TVs for a $25 fee per item.
+Many other types of electronic equipment are free.
 There is a limit of three TVs per household per day.
 See details.

 Special Collection Events